lemaoliu/WLAC/README.md

 ## Preparing the Simulated Training data for WLAC

 Bilingual data can not be used to train WLAC models directly.
-Instead, one can obtain training data for WLAC from bilingual data via simulation following the reference [1] (See Section 3.2 in this paper).
+Instead, one can obtain training data (as well as development data) for WLAC from bilingual data via simulation following the reference [1] (See Section 3.2 in this paper).
 For example, this can be done by running the following cmd for zh->en subtask:
 ```
 pip3 install pypinyin tqdm
 python3 scripts/generate_samples.py --source-lang zh --target-lang en --file-prefix UNv1.0.en-zh.tok